Agri-environmental protection

 (a) jerry cans and other sales packaging for which the producer/packer has paid the deposit, and

 (b) plastics purchased by the farm itself for use in packaging.
 Examples include bales and foam plastics.
-The cost of recycling these is borne by the farmer.

-Guide to plastic on farms (Food Agency)
+Guide to plastic on farms (Food Authority)

 Other water protection